Jamie Becker-Finn: Chronic wasting disease

 An avid hunter, Becker-Finn led efforts to address chronic wasting disease in the deer population.
 She has been a longtime supporter of tougher restriction on Minnesota's deer farms, and has criticized the Board of Animal Health's oversight of the industry.
 She passed a bill requiring owners to euthanize their herd when CWD is found, double-gate their properties, and undergo mandatory inspections to prevent further spread.
 Her proposals have been largely supported by deer hunters but opposed by lobbyists from the deer farm association.
 Becker-Finn has also authored other measures, like a state-funded buyout of deer farms, increased fencing, and a deer farm moratorium, that have not passed due to opposition in the Republican Senate.
 She has supported funding research efforts to better understand the disease and develop tests for use in deceased and live deer.

 Native American issues

 In 2019, Becker-Finn sponsored a measure to rename Lake Calhoun in Minneapolis, named after John C. Calhoun, to its Dakota name, Bde Maka Ska.
 The provision passed the House but not the Senate, and the lake was renamed by the Department of Natural Resources after a court appeals process.
 Becker-Finn has carried many tribe-specific bills, including legislation that requires that when the state sells property within a reservation it must first offer to sell it to the tribe.
 She supported legislation that created a task force on missing and murdered Native women.

 Becker-Finn has spoken out publicly against offensive Native American depictions such as those in Halloween costumes and professional sports teams mascots.
-She has also criticized the Minnesota state seal, which depicts a Native American being driven away by a settler with a rifle nearby.
+She has also criticized the former Minnesota state seal, which depicted a Native American being driven away by a settler with a rifle nearby.